curiousest/predict-AQI/report.md

 As expected, the regressor made cyclical predictions that had obvious periods of one day.
 There also seemed to be a cycle with period of one year, and the monthly / weekly cycles were less obvious.
 Although far from a rigorous validation of the hypothesis, these visual results vaguely suggest at the validity of the hypothesis.
 It was more valuable to move on to further hypotheses than to dive into more rigour at this point.

+Complications faced at this step were:

+* Initially visualizing the data with matplotlib and its pandas integration - the difference between the figure, axis, and plot objects, and how they interact in a jupyter notebook with the pandas integration is non-trivial.
+* Difficulty visualizing model error in a meaningful way (foreshadowing future hardship)

 #### Hypothesis 2

 *The recent AQI of a given location is a very good indicator of the near future AQI for that location.*